 Carmel caters to a wide range of appetites and there is an abundance of good food to be found in this coastal town.
-These 7 restaurants not to miss in Carmel were some of my favorite when I recently ventured into the quaint town in preparation for the launch of my Gather and Getaway retreat.
+These 7 restaurants not to miss in Carmel were some of my favorite when I recently ventured into the quaint town for the weekend.

 Navigate Northern California Like a Local!